 As Passaic County’s representative on the North Jersey Transportation Planning Authority (NJTPA), a regional transportation panel that handles $2 billion per year in federally-funded infrastructure programs in Northern New Jersey, I have been an advocate for the transportation needs that affect everyone who lives in or travels through the county.
 Among other things, I have:

 - At my very first NJTPA meeting, stood up to Governor Christie to avoid a seventh delay in the important $200M+ project to improve traffic flow and safety in the Routes 46/3 interchange near Montclair State University in Woodland Park and Little Falls.
 This project was supposed to be finished by 2011, but when I became a Freeholder in 2013 it was still on the drawing board.
-Now NJDOT has broken ground, and the project will increase safety and speed residents’ commutes for years to come.
+Now construction is progressing, and the project will increase safety and speed residents’ commutes for years to come.